Sara Bareilles: 2018–present: Amidst the Chaos, Into the Woods, television projects, and Good Grief

 On March 25, 2019, Bareilles appeared on stage at an Apple event to announce that she, along with J. J. Abrams and Waitress collaborator Jessie Nelson, had developed a series for Apple TV+ entitled Little Voice, for which she had also recorded the theme song.
 Bareilles and Nelson collaborated on music for the series, which premiered on Apple TV+ on July 10, 2020.
 On September 4, 2020, Bareilles released an album titled More Love: Songs from Little Voice Season One with her own recordings of songs from the series.

 On August 10, 2020, Bareilles was announced to star in Peacock's new musical comedy Girls5eva, created by Meredith Scardino and executive produced by Tina Fey and Robert Carlock.
 On May 6, 2021, all eight episodes of the first season of Girls5eva were released on Peacock.

 On May 5, 2021, it was announced that Bareilles would reprise her role as Jenna in a limited revival production of Waitress following the reopening of Broadway theatres.
 The show opened at the Ethel Barrymore Theatre on September 2, 2021, with Bareilles playing the role through October 17.
 Amidst the Chaos: Live from the Hollywood Bowl was released in 2021.

 In May 2022, Bareilles starred as the Baker's Wife in the Encores! production of Into the Woods at the New York City Center.
 She reprised the role in a Broadway revival at the St. James Theatre through September 4, 2022.
 She starred opposite Gavin Creel, Brian d'Arcy James, Joshua Henry, Phillipa Soo, Patina Miller, and Cheyenne Jackson.
 She received a Tony Award for Best Actress in a Musical nomination for the production.

 In May 2023, to commemorate the centennial anniversary of The Walt Disney Company, Bareilles recorded a cover of "When You Wish Upon a Star" as part of the company's "100 Years of Wonder" campaign and was released as a single on May 14, 2023, after being performed live as part of Disney Night on season 21 of American Idol.

 For the third season of Hulu series Only Murders in the Building, she co-wrote the song "Look for the Light" with Benj Pasek and Justin Paul which was performed by Meryl Streep and Ashley Park.

 In late 2023, Bleecker Street, working with Fathom Events, released a live recorded version of Waitress: The Musical.
 Bareilles was a producer on the film which features her performance in the lead role of Jenna.
 In the first weekend, the movie made the top 10 of the box office.
 Even though the movie was only shown on 1,214 screens in the US and Canada, the movie made an estimated $3.2 million.
 The movie is now for sale on multiple streaming services, and on DVD and Blu-Ray.

 On October 27, 2023, it was announced that Girls5eva, was renewed for a third season by Netflix.

+On June 3, 2026, Bareilles announced her seventh studio album Good Grief, which was released on August 28, 2026.